computational-metabolomics/mogi-docs/_build/html/_sources/index.rst.txt

 The **django-mogi** application inherits all of the detailed applications below to create ready to go framework for organising metabolomics studies with Galaxy and ISA.
-See the `example code <https://domain.invalid/>`_ and an `example site <https://domain.invalid/>`_ for how a Django project utilises the MOGI suite.
+The full suite of applications can be used in either a docker container or directly as Django package run from a standard python installation. see :ref:`installation` _: for details.

 However each application has been developed to be `reusable <https://docs.djangoproject.com/en/2.0/intro/reusable-apps/#reusability-matters>`_ to allow for more general functionality to be used in other Django projects and applications.
+See the individual package **Quick start** details as to how to use each application independently.

+The `example project site <https://github.com/computational-metabolomics/django-mogisite>`_ can also be used as a standard

 The figure below shows how the applications fit within Django project website